Agricultural Packaging Recycling in Saskatchewan

 The TSS relies on a user pay principle, which means that the consumer of the tire bears the responsibility for the product once it has reached the end of its useful life.
 All of the fees are used solely for the recycling of scrap tires and administration of the scrap tire program.

-The TRF applies wherever the first retail sale (or deemed sale) of a new tire takes place in Saskatchewan.
+The tire recycling fee applies wherever the first retail sale (or deemed sale) of a new tire takes place in Saskatchewan.
 This includes sales to non-residents that are completed within the province of Saskatchewan.

 What Types of Tires Can Be Recycled?